Omkar3101/InternetGallary_Project/README.md

 2. Open index.html in your browser.
 3. Search for media using the search bar, apply filters, and save favorites for preview.

+## License

+This project is licensed under the MIT License – see the LICENSE file for details.

 ## Live Demo

 https://internetgallaries.netlify.app/

+## Let Connect

+(Linkedin)[www.linkedin.com/in/omkar3101]